Domain-adapted Learning and Interpretability: DRL for Gas Trading: Model Explainability

 Feature 1 remains in the dominant position in both years, with a marginal increased influence in Buy.
 However, features 2, 3, 4 become less significant in 2020 compared 2014, while the feature 5 has dropped out of the top 20 features.
 This progression suggests that feature importance is not constant across the time-series, and regular re-training is necessary for models to reflect most recent market information.
 Moreover, it is worth noting that except for the feature 1 which does not seem to change its mean SHAP value, the SHAP values of the other features are all smaller in 2020 than they were in 2014.
 This distribution may indicate that certain features dominate or are highly influential in 2014, while they tend to contribute equally in 2020.
 As a result, we would expect a better performance in feature selection in 2014 than in 2020 since fewer features are required to approximate the full model.

 Furthermore, besides the feature contribution analysis in 2014 and 2020, a temporal decision plot is also visualized and used for our analysis.
-Fig.~\ref{fig:shapley} shows example snapshots for a particular time step and the top features contributing to decisions at that moment in 2014 and 2020.
-The full visualization is in the format of a video and provides details how much a given feature contributes to a potential Buy, Sell or Hold decision.
-Not only can it serve as a verification for the feature selection process, but it can also be used as tool to explain the model's rationale to stakeholders and non-technical parties.
+The full visualization is in the format of a video and provides details on how much a given feature contributes to a potential Buy, Sell or Hold decision.
+Not only can it serve as a verification for the feature selection process, but it can also be used as a tool to explain the model's rationale to stakeholders and non-technical parties.